expo/expo-webpack-integrations/README.md

-# Assorted Expo Dev Tools
+# Expo Webpack integrations

+> ⚠️ Expo Webpack is in maintenance mode.
+We are actively working on a universal bundling solution that works for all platforms.

-This repo consists of packages used in the legacy global Expo CLI and related tooling.
+This repo consists of packages used to integrate Expo in Webpack-based projects.

 - [🗺 Project Layout](#-project-layout)
 - [👏 Contributing](#-contributing)